Robert Jenrick: Secretary of State for Housing, Communities and Local Government (2019–2021)

-His response to the national crisis with regard to housing safety following the Grenfell Tower fire was criticised as demonstrating a misunderstanding of the issue.
+His response to the national crisis with respect to housing safety following the Grenfell Tower fire was criticised as demonstrating a misunderstanding of the issue.
 His approach, which was said to include "naming and shaming", was seen by some as lacking robustness and ineffective.
 Jenrick was criticised as having failed to deliver on promises and take concrete action.
-There were over ten significant, life-threatening, fires after Grenfell, including the Bolton Cube fire.
+There were over ten significant, life-threatening fires after Grenfell, including the Bolton Cube fire.
 Thousands of affected residents continued to face financial burdens and their lives remained at risk.
 This stood in contrast to the more effective measures put in place by the Australian Government to keep its citizens safe.

-In February 2020, in a survey of leaseholders from 117 housing developments by the Leasehold Knowledge Partnership, a charity that supports leaseholders, 90 per cent of respondents said the Government's response to the "cladding crisis" had been "no help at all".
-In October 2020, it was estimated that 700,000 people were still trapped in flats wrapped in flammable materials, and 3.6 million had fire-related defects and faced a wait of 10 years before they could sell their flat or get a new mortgage.
+In February 2020, in a survey of leaseholders from 117 housing developments by the Leasehold Knowledge Partnership, a charity that supports leaseholders, 90 per cent of respondents said the government's response to the "cladding crisis" had been "no help at all".
+In October 2020 it was estimated that 700,000 people were still living in flats wrapped in flammable materials, and 3.6 million had fire-related defects and faced a wait of 10 years before they could sell their flat or get a new mortgage.

-In April 2020, The Sunday Times reported Jenrick had charged taxpayers more than £100,000 for "a third home" in his constituency of Newark, that he appeared to use only rarely.

-In November 2020, the Public Accounts Committee concluded that Jenrick's constituency had been awarded funding by his department as part of a process that was opaque and not impartial.
+In April 2020 The Sunday Times reported Jenrick had charged taxpayers more than £100,000 for "a third home" in his constituency of Newark which he appeared to use only rarely.
+In November 2020 the Public Accounts Committee concluded that Jenrick's constituency had been awarded funding by his department as part of a process that was opaque and not impartial.